You are here:

 Horizon2020 SUMEX – SUstainable Management in EXtractive Industries (2020-2023)

 The main mission of SUMEX is to assist policymakers and other stakeholders in extractive industries to provide a sustainable supply of mineral raw materials.
-Thomas Hartmann is mainly responsible to identify effective, efficient, legitimate, and just land policy strategies for this highly location-dependent land use.
+Thomas Hartmann was mainly responsible for identifying effective, efficient, legitimate, and just land policy strategies for this highly location-dependent land use.
+He is responsible for a budget share of 140,000 Euro.

 Managing Public Space (2020-2025)